BrandonXu6106/obsidianpublish/content/thoughts/organizing system.md

 Good organizing systems are

 1. Skimmable at different levels.
 Is there a 5s version?
-A 60s version? (see: [[information scales]])
+A 60s version? (see: [[information scales](information%20scales.md))
 2. Transformable.
 Can the user transform the data into different representations without having to explicitly define these ahead of time?
-3. [[context|Context]]-sensitive.
-Not one size fits all, can we create unique content for every reader/reading depending on their prior understanding and current needs? (see: [[cozy software|personal software]])
+3. [[context.md|Context]]-sensitive.
+Not one size fits all, can we create unique content for every reader/reading depending on their prior understanding and current needs? (see: [[cozy software|personal software](cozy%20software.md))
 4. Interrogable.
 Can we get clarifications and answers from the text without having the author having to anticipate those questions?

 The document as an 'information container', but also a 'thing' which documents a thing.
 Data can be seen as 'elementary observations about properties of objects, events, and their environments'